Posted by Nicole Frain in Wellness

 Not only are you more likely to get moving by having one, but you will also be less tired and more likely to embrace some other physical activity (such as a quick training session in your lunch break).

 You can alternate between standing and sitting to avoid tired legs in the beginning and pretty soon you will find yourself standing more than sitting.

 Sometimes you can be so caught up in your work that hours can pass until you get up for a stretch.

-It’s good to get up for a stroll, make a tea or grab a water to clear you head, get thinking and get the blood moving every 45 minutes or so.
+It’s good to get up for a stroll, make a tea or grab some water to clear your head, get thinking and get the blood moving every 45 minutes or so.

-You’ll find your more motivated and aware after it.
+You’ll find yourself more motivated and aware after it.